mathias31415/diy_robotics/ROS-Packages/README.md

 ![description_packages](../images/description_packages.png)

 **Part 2 are the drivers.** The drivers link the description (digital robot) to the real hardware.
 For the arm and the gripper we use different control stategies.
 Due to the complexity of controlling 6 dependent axis, the arm is fully included in the ROS2-Control framework.
-The control message to the ESP32 contains the next axis setpoints (next interpolated point in th C-Space when creating trajectories), some status bits and some bits for communication management.
+The control message to the ESP32 contains the next axis setpoints (next interpolated point in the C-Space when creating trajectories), some status bits and some bits for communication management.
 Because we kept the hardware as sinple (and cheap) as possible, no sensors for joint-states are included.
 We operate the arm in an Open-Loop control.
 If the arm is used inside the specified physical limits, this should not be a disadvantage.
 For more informations on this point, please switch to the overall-Readme.
 Because of simplicity the gripper doesn't need to be integrated in ROS2-Control.
 The gripper driver package only contains a simple service-definition wich sends a bool (0 or 1) to the robot where 0 equals open and 1 close.
 So in total we need 2 seperate driver packages: